Court Rules Texas Lawmakers Illegally Drew 3 Voting Districts On Racial Lines

 After this was done, it was found that in redrawing the southwestern 23rd Congressional district alone, politicians moved 600,000 voters between districts and fractured a heavily Latino country, which was a deliberate attempt to lessen Hispanic voter turnout.
 If you hurt the Hispanic vote by moving people around so that once major Hispanic districts were now lessened, it takes away from an area that would need to have representation properly drawn.

-The third judge on the panel with Garcia and Rodriquez who never thought the gerrymandering done was wrong, 5th U.S. Circuit Court of Appeals Judge Jerry Smith, would talk about his disagreement with the map.
+The third judge on the panel with Garcia and Rodriquez who never thought he gerrymandering done was wrong, 5th U.S. Circuit Court of Appeals Judge Jerry Smith, would talk about his disagreement with the map.
 He feels it was properly based on political and not racial considerations.
 He even went as far to say that the Obama administration had overstepped its bounds on the issue.
-He would go on to say this.
+He would go on to say…

 “It was obvious, from the start, that the DoJ attorneys viewed state officials and the legislative majority and their staffs as a bunch of backwoods hayseed bigots who bemoan the abolition of the poll tax and pine for the days of literacy tests and lynchings.”

 While it may not be that the attorneys felt this way to begin with, what is glaring from the map is that it disrupted the Hispanic voting population to drastically help the Republican side.
-If this map was drawn in a fair manner, and it did not draw through communities, then it might make sense regarding the political side only.
+If this map was drawn in a fair manner, and it did not draw through communities then it might make sense regarding the political side only.
 Smith claimed it was not racial, and it may not have been.
 However, if the political side of this was to move Hispanics around to fit the Republican party, then there is clearly an illegal action taking place.
 Gerrymandering in its own term is undemocratic, but this is the type of thing that comes from it anyway.

-Texas Democratic Party chair, Gilberto Hinojosa was very happy with the ruling made by the other two judges and would claim the following.
+Texas Democratic Party chair, Gilberto Hinojosa was very happy with the ruling made by the other two judges, and would claim…

 Perhaps the fairness hopefully made by putting an end to things and showing the illegal nature of this may help Texas in various ways, not just the minorities of the state.
 Regardless of what political side you find yourself on, it is not wrong to think that voting should be done to affect a district in as far a way as humanly possible.
-If not, then the vote would be worthless in the end as it wouldn’t matter if the elections were already settled before they started through this process.
+If not, then the vote would be worthless in the end as wouldn’t matter of the elections were already settled before they started through this process.

-[Featured Image by statesymbolsusa.org]
+[Featured Image By statesymbolsusa.org]